Stocks fall on Wall Street as earnings start to flow

 Bond yields fell and weighed down banks, which rely on higher yields to charge more lucrative interest on loans.
-The yield on the 10-year Treasury fell to 1.57% from 1.60%.
-Bank of America fell 2.8% and Citigroup fell 3.5%.
+The yield on the 10-year Treasury fell to 1.56% from 1.60%.
+Bank of America fell 3% and Citigroup dropped 3.7%.

-Technology stocks were also falling and putting more pressure on the broader market.
-Apple fell 1.1%.
+Technology stocks accounted for the biggest share of the decline in stocks, putting more pressure on the broader market.
+Apple fell 1.7%.

-The broader market took a more defensive posture as utilities, real estate companies and a mix of companies that make consumer staples like food and household products gained ground.
-General Mills rose 2% and Clorox rose 3.1%.
+The broader market took a more defensive posture as utilities, real estate stocks and a mix of companies that make consumer staples like food and household products gained ground.
+General Mills rose 1.5% and Clorox rose 2.8%.

-The Russell 2000 index of smaller company stocks, which has been outpacing the broader market all year, fell 2.1%.
+The Russell 2000 index of smaller company stocks, which has been outpacing the broader market all year, was taking the brunt of the losses, shedding 2.4%.

 The market has been swaying between gains and record highs to pullbacks as investors weigh solid economic growth against the risks still posed by the virus pandemic.
 That push and pull will likely continue as vaccine distribution rolls on and various industries reopen.